Natalie-2004/Java/README.md

 ```

 ### Method Overriding
-allows subclass to provide a specific implementation for a method that is already defined in its superclass. <h>
+allows subclass to provide a specific implementation for a method that is already defined in its superclass. <br/>
-the method in the subclass should have the same name, return type and parameters as in the superclass
+the method in the subclass should have the same name, return type and parameters as in the superclass <br/>

 ```java
 class Animal {